huggingface/movie-shot-categorizer/README.md

     --config=configs/training-configs/config.yaml
 ```

+We provide a SLURM configuration in the `run.slurm` file.

 ## Inference

 ```bash
 python inference.py --image_path=<PATH_TO_AN_IMAGE>
 ```

-Additionally, you can run the `accuracy.py` script
+Additionally, you can run the `accuracy.py` script to compute aggregate metrics on the indvidual sgot categories on your dataset.

 ## Acknowledgement